tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/03-Stu_Parlez_Vous_Le_Json/README.md

 # Parlez-vouz le JSON?

-Now that you know that the below APIs are working go back and rerun one of them to get a closer look at the JSON data being returned.
+Now that you know that the APIs below are working, go back and rerun one of them to get a closer look at the JSON data being returned.
 Capture your findings, and then turn and share your observations with a partner.

 ## APIs